Unstable angina is a condition in which your heart doesn't get enough blood flow and oxygen. It may lead to a heart attack.

 Symptoms of angina may include:

-With stable angina, the chest pain or other symptom only occurs with a certain amount of activity or stress.
+With stable angina, the chest pain or other symptoms only occur with a certain amount of activity or stress.
 The pain does not occur more often or get worse over time.

-Unstable angina is chest pain that is sudden and often gets worse over time.
+Unstable angina is chest pain that is sudden and often gets worse over a short period of time.
 You may be developing unstable angina if the chest pain:

-Unstable angina is a warning sign that a heart attack may happen soon.
-It needs to be treated right away.
-If you have any type of chest pain, see your doctor.
+Unstable angina is a warning sign that a heart attack may happen soon and needs to be treated right away.
+See your doctor if you have any type of chest pain.

 Tests for angina include: